craig-m/openbsd-box/vmcode/Readme.txt

         |_|

-Inside the Vagrant VM this folder is mounted at
+Inside the Vagrant VM this folder is mounted at: /opt/vmcode/

-/opt/vmcode/
+It contains random scripts to optionally run.. .

 eof